franklin-hiciano/RodrioData/datasets/platinum_pedigree/README.md

-This index file needs validation on several counts:
 ### Description

 "We used Mendelian inheritance in a large pedigree (CEPH-1463) to filter variants across PacBio high-fidelity (HiFi), Illumina and Oxford Nanopore Technologies platforms.
 This generated a variant map with over 4.7 million single-nucleotide variants, 767,795 insertions and deletions (indels), 537,486 tandem repeats and 24,315 structural variants, covering 2.77 Gb of the GRCh38 genome" [1]